After writing an ultimate bullet journal setup guide, now I’d like to share with you how I start my brand new year bujo for 2020.

 Bullet Journal Supplies for 2020

-However, I truly believe that using comfortable tools can really motivate you to bullet journaling every day.
+However, I truly believe that using comfortable tools can really motivate you to bullet journal every day.

-Although I’m a regularly stationery freak, this year I chose my bujo supplies wisely.
+Although I’m a regular stationery freak, this year I chose my bujo supplies wisely.

 - Notebook: Leichtturm 1917